 Sometimes a holly bush disease is due to environmental factors.
 Such is the case for problems like purple blotch, spine spot, holly scorch, and chlorosis.

-Iron deficiency can lead to the holly bush disease, chlorosis.
+- Chlorosis - Iron deficiency can lead to the holly bush disease, chlorosis.
 Symptoms include pale green to yellow leaves with dark green veins.
-Reducing pH levels in the soil or treating with supplemental iron-fortified fertilizer can usually alleviate the issue.
+Reducing pH levels in soil or treating it with a supplemental iron-fortified fertilizer can usually alleviate the issue.